dapr/go-sdk/daprdocs/content/en/go-sdk-docs/go-client/_index.md

 err := testClient.ExecuteStateTransaction(ctx, store, meta, ops)
 ```

-Retrieve, fileter, and sort key/value data stored in your statestore using `QueryState`.
+Retrieve, filter, and sort key/value data stored in your statestore using `QueryState`.

 ```go
 // Define the query string